 What a pleasant surprise.
-Once a ghetto, yet with historical monuments, profound religious expressions and a jazzy atmosphere.
+Harlem was once a ghetto, yet with historical monuments, profound religious expressions and a jazzy atmosphere.

 Poverty, crime, violence, drug addicts, and a predominantly uneducated African American population hostile to any other ethnic group.
 These used to be the prejudices held by many potential visitors to Harlem, for decades.